 Tool to Find Your Soil Type: The USDA Natural Resources Conservation Service (NRCS) provides general soil surveys, so you can look up your home address and check out the soil on your lot: Web Soil Survey (WSS).

 Mail Order Plants: Prairie Nursery in Wisconsin offers mail order rain garden plant kits for creating pre-planned gardens.

-Chicago Botanic Garden Inspiration: The Chicago Botanic Garden provides a few tips and plant recommendations, as well as a list of resources for rain gardens.
+Chicago Botanic Garden Inspiration: The Chicago Botanic Garden provides a few tips and plant recommendations for rain gardens.
 At the Botanic Garden, there’s a Rainwater Glen, which might be fun to visit for inspiration, in the spring or summer.

 Model for Municipal Support